About Chickasaw County

 Economy & Demographics

-Manufacturing also plays a significant role, with several facilities in New Hampton producing agricultural equipment, building materials, and industrial products.
+Manufacturing also is significant, with several facilities in New Hampton producing agricultural equipment, building materials, and industrial products.
 Major employers include New Hampton Community Schools, Mercy Medical Center in New Hampton, nursing care facilities, and retail establishments serving the local population.
 The city of New Hampton has historically been home to Winnebago Industries facilities and suppliers to the recreational vehicle industry.

 Tourism contributes modestly to the economy through outdoor recreation along the Wapsipinicon and Cedar Rivers, historic downtown districts, and annual community events such as county fairs and festivals.
 The unemployment rate in Chickasaw County typically hovers around 3-4%, generally tracking with or slightly below state and national averages, reflecting a stable if modest employment base.
 Economic development efforts focus on supporting existing businesses, attracting compatible new industries, improving broadband infrastructure in rural areas, and maintaining quality of life factors that retain working families.